junxit/us-congress-bills-116/metadata.md

 - 2019-05-30 — Placed on the Union Calendar, Calendar No. 71.
 - 2019-05-30 — Reported by the Committee on Homeland Security.
 H. Rept.
 116-96.
 - 2019-05-30 — Reported by the Committee on Homeland Security.
 H. Rept.
 116-96.
+- 2019-06-10 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-06-10 — Considered under suspension of the rules. (consideration: CR H4372-4373)
+- 2019-06-10 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2609.
+- 2019-06-10 — Mr. Correa moved to suspend the rules and pass the bill.
+- 2019-06-11 — Considered as unfinished business. (consideration: CR H4423)
+- 2019-06-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-06-11 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 248). (text: CR 6/10/2019 H4372-4373)
+- 2019-06-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 248).(text: CR 6/10/2019 H4372-4373)